 Best Wood Burning Stove for Efficiency

-- The #1 wood-burning camp stove recommended by Backpacker Magazine and serious survivalists including Discovery Channel's Matt Graham.
+- THE #1 WOOD-BURNING CAMP STOVE: The Solo Stove Campfire has been recommended by Backpacker Magazine and serious survivalists including Discovery Channel's very own Matt Graham.

-- Patented design (#D701,721) features a unique double wall that creates ultra-clean gasification and a secondary combustion.
+- PATENTED DESIGN: With patent #D701,721, our backpacking stove features a unique double wall that creates ultra-clean gasification and a secondary combustion.
 This allows fuel to burn more completely and with less smoke.

-- Uses twigs, leaves, pinecones and wood as fuel.
+- FUEL ECONOMY: A lightweigh stove which uses twigs, leaves, pinecones and wood as fuel.
 Eliminates the need to carry heavy, polluting and expensive canister fuels.

 At first glance, the Solo wood burning stove looks like a minimalist stove, but it’s has a very interesting patented design that makes it a great top-loading camping stove.

 It features a double wall design that allows cool airflow into the bottom.
 As the air floats through the chamber wall, it warms up and is then sucked in a secondary set of holes at the top of the chamber.
 This burst of warm oxygen gets fed directly to the fire, making it burn stronger and hotter.

 This creates ultra-clean gasification during the secondary combustion meaning you will have less smoke and use less wood, saving yourself some time.

 - Size: 7″ x 6.7″ x 9.25″